 Anyway, so as one who is jolted awake by a bucket of freezing cold water poured without remorse, a certain post shared by one of my 100 odd ‘friends’ on his ( or was it her?) timeline brought about a momentary yet rude awakening.

 Well, the thing is there are problems and then there are real problems.
 And as hard as it is to admit, most times I tend to dwell a lot on the former.
 Actually, it’s not really that hard to admit.
 I can whine about non-consequential things a little too often.
 But that day, that one particular post had me scared stiff.
-Let’s just say (even if for a few days) it made me realise what a real problem, God forbid, could actually look like.
-It is one which I wouldn’t even wish upon my worst enemies.
+Let’s just say (even if for a few days) it made me realize what a real problem, God forbid, could actually look like.
+It is one which I wouldn’t even wish on my worst enemies.

 One of the realities of becoming a parent is willingly letting your life’s happiness rest on a few tiny shoulders.
 The parenting vulnerability as many say.
 It’s a scary, scary proposition, one which all parents have been living with.
-I realise I’m no different.
+I realize I’m no different.

 On that day, this post came at me as if to just yank that vulnerable part to the forefront.
 And I found myself sweaty and terrified.
 All of a sudden the world seemed a little too real, scarily real.

 You probably are thinking enough already, tell me what it was about.
 Well, so here goes.